playermissile/dli_tutorial/index.rst

 The DLI subroutine itself doesn't directly know what scan line caused the interrupt because all DLIs are routed through the same vector at ``VDLSTL``.
-The only trigger is in the display list itself, the DLI bit on the display list instruction.
+The only trigger is in the display list: the DLI bit on the display list instruction.

-The display list can be modified in place to move the DLI to different lines without changing the DLI code itself.
-The code to move the DLI is performed in the vertical blank to prevent the display list from being modified as ANTIC is using it to create the display:
+The display list can be modified in place to move the DLI to different lines without changing any DLI code.
+The code to move the DLI should be performed in the vertical blank to prevent the display list from being modified as ANTIC is using it to create the display: